dib-lab/dib_rotation/doc/09_assembling_a_nbhd.md

 There are many, many ways that we could compare the amino acid sequences between the two sequences.

-We could use `sourmash compute` with the `--protein` flag to generate signatures for both of our amino acid fasta files, and then use `sourmash compare` to compare them.
+We could use `sourmash sketch protein` to generate signatures for both of our amino acid fasta files, and then use `sourmash compare` to compare them.
 Since we've used `sourmash` quite a bit, let's take a different approach that will give us a more detailed answer.

 We'll use BLAST to compare all of the protein sequences in our PLASS assembly to all of the protein sequences in the GenBank assembly.
 We just downloaded the GenBank assembly amino acid sequences to our `blast` folder, let's link in our PLASS amino acid assembly.

 ```
-ln -s ../plass/query_nbhd_plass.cdhit.fa .
+ln -s ../plass/query_nbhd_plass.cdhit.fa ./
 ```

 Next, we need to install BLAST into our environment.